 Once you have determined that you have a dual-core system, the siblings have adjacent hardware paths.
+The first core's path ends in an even number, and its sibling's path ends in the following (odd) number.
 For example, if the ioscan output shows: